Ferie/cssCollapse/README.md

 This plugin was developed to slide the content of a hidden box using the CSS3 transitions rules.

+## Examples

+See the [cssCollapse jQuery plugin](http://riccardoandreatta.com/web-app/cssCollapse/example.html) in actions!

 ## Options and parameters

 It works with the following parameters that can be overwritten if needed.